NFL on TNT: Super Bowl Television

 In addition to the Sunday night games, TNT also presented an annual special, Super Bowl Television.
 The program, which aired on Friday and Saturday night, mixed a preview of that season's game with entertainment segments.
 Ernie Johnson hosted the show from the Super Bowl host city.

 The end of TNT's coverage

 TNT lost their rights to the NFL following the 1997 season after ESPN chose to bid on the entire regular season package beginning in 1998.
 In the wake of the loss of NFL rights, TNT began negotiations with NBC Sports to start a new football league; TNT eventually backed out of the proposal.
 (NBC's proposed league eventually became the XFL.)
-TNT would not air professional football again until signing on as a broadcast partner with the Alliance of American Football in 2019.
+TNT would not air professional football again until signing on as a broadcast partner with the Alliance of American Football (AAF) in 2019.